emmayisun/emmayisun.github.io/_posts/2023-12-19-barkin-yahoo-interview.md

 categories: Barkin
 tags: [cut, dot, barkin]
 article_excerpt: "Richmond Federal Reserve President Tom Barkin said Tuesday the central bank has made good progress on bringing down inflation, but he needs to see more consistency in the data before rate cuts can begin."
-top: 2
+top: false
 new: 1
 ---
 #### Headline
 Fed's Barkin: Inflation data has been going the right direction.
-We're making good progress Fed's Barkin: The Fed is nicely positioned given the outlook for the economy Fed's Barkin: I think inflation is more stubborn than the average Fed official Fed's Barkin: If inflation comes down nicely the Fed will respond
+We're making good progress
+Fed's Barkin: The Fed is nicely positioned given the outlook for the economy
+Fed's Barkin: I think inflation is more stubborn than the average Fed official
+Fed's Barkin: If inflation comes down nicely the Fed will respond
 <details>
   <summary>more headlines</summary>
 Fed's Barkin: I expect inflation to cool further